mackelab/sbibm/README.md

 ## Algorithms

 As mentioned in the intro, `sbibm` wraps a number of third-party packages to run various algorithms.
 We found it easiest to give each algorithm the same interface: In general, each algorithm specifies a `run` function that gets `task` and hyperparameters as arguments, and eventually returns the required `num_posterior_samples`.
 That way, one can simply import the run function of an algorithm, tun it on any given task, and return metrics on the returned samples.
+Wrappers for external toolboxes implementing algorithms are in the subfolder `sbibm/algorithms`.
+Currently, integrations with ([`sbi`](https://www.mackelab.org/sbi/), [`pyabc`](https://pyabc.readthedocs.io), [`pyabcranger`](https://github.com/diyabc/abcranger), as well as an experimental integration with [`elfi`](https://github.com/diyabc/abcranger)) are provided.

 ## Metrics